bethsherm/alexa-cookbook/labs/LocalGuide/README.md

 ### Lab 2: Extend this skill
 When the user says "go outside", the ```GoOutIntent``` intent is called and the code in the GoOutIntent handler block is executed.
-This makes an API call over the Internet to an API that returns the weather and current time in your city.
+This makes an API call over the Internet to a service that returns the weather and current time in your city.

 You can enhance this handler code to make a relevant activity suggestion to the user.
 For example, add a feature to decide, based on current time and weather conditions, whether to: